Shivkar Bapuji Talpade: Talpade's aircraft

-The aircraft was purportedly inspired by the Vaimānika Shāstra ("Science of Aeronautics"), a text authored in 1904 that is frequently associated with descriptions of aircraft in the Vedas.
-The technological feasibility of the designs in the Vaimānika Shāstra was debunked in a 1974 paper by scientists from the Indian Institute of Science.
-The Vaimānika Shāstra itself states that Talpade was unsuccessful in his attempt to construct an aircraft.
+Some versions of the story say that Talpade had advice from Subbaraya Shastry (1866 - 1940), who later wrote Vaimānika Shāstra ("Science of Aeronautics"), a text that is frequently associated with descriptions of aircraft in the Vedas.
+Shastry claimed the text was delivered to him psychically and was thousands of years old.
+A 1974 paper by scientists from the Indian Institute of Science declared that the designs in the Vaimānika Shāstra itself were technologically unfeasible, stating that the text showed a "complete lack of understanding of the dynamics of the flight of heavier-than-air craft".
+The study also stated that elements of the text were "entirely modern", and that it was definitively not vedic in origin.
+Shastry himself in his autobiography states that Talpade attempted to construct models of aircraft under Shastry's guidance but was unsuccessful in making any of them fly.

 Cultural legacy

 Narratives about the event proliferated in the early 2000s among adherents of the nationalist right-wing.
 The absence of evidence of its construction is attributed to censorship by the British Raj.
 Talpade developed a reputation as the "first man to fly an aircraft", given that his achievement was supposed to have taken place eight years before the Wright Brothers flew their plane in 1903.
-Talpade's aircraft was unmanned: unmanned aircraft were already in existence at that time, and were flown successfully decades before Talpade's birth.
+The aircraft attributed to Talpade was unmanned: unmanned aircraft were already in existence at that time, and were flown successfully decades before Talpade's birth.
 The first such flight was by English engineer John Stringfellow, whose craft flew about thirty yards in 1848.

 A film based on life of Talpade, Hawaizaada, starring Ayushmann Khurrana, was released on 30 January 2015.
 The government of Uttar Pradesh exempt the film from taxes in that state.
 The film states that Talpade had accomplished in 1895 what the Wright Brothers did in 1903.
-The Hindi News channel Zee News aired a piece titled "Wright brothers wrong " (the Wright brothers were wrong.)
+The Hindi News channel Zee News aired a piece titled "Wright brothers wrong " (the Wright brothers were wrong).
 The segment claimed that Talpade's craft was the first modern aircraft in the world, and that it was the first drone.
 Also in 2015, a controversial paper presented at the Indian Science Congress claimed that Talpade had "invented the modern aircraft".
 Ram Prasad Gandhiraman, a scientist working for NASA, described the paper as pseudoscience.